Missouri Breaks opens Rapid City office, seeks volunteers for brain health, Alzheimer's study

 Missouri Breaks Industries Research is looking for local volunteers to help create a healthier future for Native American communities.

 Missouri Breaks opened an office in Rapid City in November.
-The company, which focuses its research on Native American populations, is preparing to launch its first local project about brain health and Alzheimer’s.
+The company, which focuses its research on Native American populations, is preparing to launch its first local project studying brain health and Alzheimer’s.

 Little to no research currently exists about Alzheimer’s in Native American populations.
 The brain health research will study the most effective ways to communicate with Native communities about Alzheimer’s disease and preventive, diagnostic and treatment information, said Nancy Sprynczynatyk, project administrative coordinator for the Rapid City office.